Pyshou/MD-FEP_parallel_Q5/3_get_lig_ff_params/README.md

 # Get OPLS ligand force field parameters

 For each FEP, you will need the force field parameters of both the MD topology's ligand (usually the biggest) and of the one to compare it to.
-Prepare a force field folder for each compound of an MD/FEP transformation and do the following.
+Prepare a force field folder for each compound of an MD/FEP transformation (called like ff.lig.YOURLIGNAME, convenient for scripts in next steps) and do the following.
 You can preliminarily build and save a MOL2 file for your ligands using Chimera's Structure Editing Builder Tool ideally starting from a template structure (very convenient).
 Name the ligand residue "LIG" everywhere for compatibility with different scripts later.

 PS.
 I would advice to run a few relevant retrospective predictions with already tested compounds to calibrate your MD/FEP protocol first (i.e. protonation states in the binding site, sphere size, simulation time..) and see if it allows to reproduce experimental binding affinities.